Ankit404butfound/PyWhatKit_Discord_Bot/CONTRIBUTING.md

 *Please make sure that your code follows the PEP8 standards and that you provide proper type hinting for the functions and parameters.*
 *Before committing your changes to the repository, run `pipenv run lint`.*
 *This will highlight all the errors that it found so that you can fix them.*
+*After fixing all the errors, commit your changes and then open a PR.*

 ## **Setting up the Environment:** 💻